 Some of the essential factors that contributed to the motorcycle crashes were: not wearing helmets; distracted driving, and accidents at intersections.
 The highest number of fatalities was 93 in 2011, and the lowest was 50 in 2015.
 The trend from 2012 to 2016 showed that the total number of motorcycle crashes was 12,000 in New Jersey.

 Need Legal Guidance?
-Discuss your case with A New Jersey Motorcycle Accident Lawyer today.
+Discuss your case with A New Jersey Motorcycle Injury attorneys today.

 Our team has handled a significant number of auto accidents, including motorcycle accident injury claims.
 We can investigate your accident and evaluate your losses before filing a claim.
 This enables us to help our esteemed clients get the fullest and fairest possible compensation.